JoeLumbley/Gun-Turret/README.md

 # Code Walkthrough

-# Gun Turret Simulation Code Walkthrough

-Welcome to the detailed walkthrough of the Gun Turret simulation code!
-In this lesson, we will go through the code line by line, explaining each part in a way that is easy to understand for beginners.
-This project is written in Visual Basic .NET and simulates a turret that can rotate and fire projectiles.
-Let's dive in!

 ## 1. Imports and Structure Definitions

 Here is the detailed explanation of the code's imports and structure definitions.